 Through implementation of this policy we will ensure that our School/college provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
 We will cross reference to other policies relevant to our safeguarding in the school/college and make reference to them in this policy where relevant.

 2.1 Children who may require early help

-All Staff (Governors and Volunteers) working within the School should be alert to the potential need for early help for children, considering following the procedures identified for initiating early help (section 5.5.1) for a child who:
+All Staff (Governors and Volunteers) working within the School should be alert to the potential need for early help for children, considering following the procedures identified for initiating early help using the Thresholds Document for a child who:

-These children are therefore more vulnerable; this School will identify who their vulnerable children are, ensuring all Staff and Volunteers know the processes to secure advice, help and support where needed.
+These children are therefore more vulnerable; this School/College will identify who their vulnerable children are, ensuring all Staff and Volunteers know the processes to secure advice, help and support where needed.

 2.2 Child Abuse